 As a standard rule in Canada, about 85% of radios sold are either in the UHF, or higher frequencies like 700 MHz (for public safety) or 900 MHz.
 Please feel free to contact us and we’d be pleased to help you select the right frequency range for your business.

 Choosing the right frequency band is important because it ensures that your radio is suited toward your unique environment.

 However, no matter what band you choose, the most important thing is that you get a quality system.
 When it comes to radio communications, quality definitely matters.

 - How to Identify Your Organization’s Frequency Needs and Which Features to Look For to Get Maximum Return on Your Budget

 We’ll be happy to help you determine what kind of radio would best suit your needs, and point you toward resources and reviews so you can narrow the field and make an educated choice.
 Contact us for help in getting started.

-Agriculture & Forestry, Construction, Education, Electric Utilities & Renewable Energy, Emergency Services, Government Departments, Healthcare, Hospitality, Manufacturing, Motorola Business Radios, Motorola MotoTRBO Digital Radios, Motorola Radio Rentals, Oil Gas & Mining, Property Management, Recreation, Retail, Transportation, Two Way Radios, Warehousing
+Agriculture & Forestry, Construction, Education, Electric Utilities & Renewable Energy, Emergency Services, Government Departments, Healthcare, Hospitality, Manufacturing, Motorola Business Radios, Motorola MotoTRBO Digital Radios, Motorola Radio Rentals, Oil Gas & Mining, Property Management, Recreation, Retail, Transportation, Two Way Radios, Two-Way Radios & Rugged Devices, Warehousing